 Mackintosh Academy Littleton – National Environmental Award Winners!

 On Friday, April 22, 2016, on Earth Day, four Mackintosh Academy Littleton 8th graders received the President’s Environmental Youth Award (PEYA) from the EPA Region 8 Director of Communication and Public Involvement, Paula Smith and the President of the United States.
-This prestigious, national award is given to youth in the ten EPA regions across the country for exceptional work in environmental affairs.
+This prestigious, national environmental award is given to youth in the ten EPA regions across the country for exceptional work in environmental affairs.
 There are only two winners selected from each region.

 Joining our Earth Day celebration was Joseph Graves from the State of Colorado Governor’s Office, Bruce Beckman, Mayor of Littleton, and Debbie Brinkman, Mayor Pro Tem of Littleton.
 After the singing and celebration, our community demonstrated our commitment to action by cleaning a local park, building a meditative labyrinth, and installing terracing which will stop water runoff and increase our plantable space.